 This article focuses on creating passive revenue streams through an online business.
 Online businesses are often more efficient to operate and require less overhead than brick-and-mortar businesses.

 For me, I enjoy online businesses and other passive income streams such as money earning games for the reason that it allows me to work from home and spend more time with my wife and kids.
-This was one of my biggest motivations behind starting InspireFirst — besides the desire to produce a financial asset by investing in the edification of other bloggers.
+This was one of my biggest motivations behind starting InspireFirst – besides the desire to produce a financial asset by investing in the edification of other bloggers.

 Which online business idea will you put into action for your business portfolio?

 The first way or step for earning passive vs nonpassive income online is setting clear goals.
 And after you set those goals, prayerfully establish plans for achieving them.
 The key here is to be thorough in planning your goals and intentional about taking action.

 I wrote about a powerful goal-setting theory that will inspire you to set challenging SMART goals for your business.
 Setting positive and challenging goals, according to Locke’s goal-setting theory, will:

 1. Improve your choices or decisions.